wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sharepoint-infrastructure-services.md

 The automatically created environment consists of three servers for a domain controller, a SQL server, and the SharePoint server in a cloud-only Azure virtual network.

 To create a similar configuration with the Resource Manager deployment model, use a template.
-See [Deploy a three-server SharePoint <!-- deleted by customization farm](/documentation/articles/virtual-machines-workload-template-sharepoint#deploy-a-three-server-sharepoint-farm) --><!-- keep by customization: begin --> farm](/documentation/articles/virtual-machines-workload-template-sharepoint/#deploy-a-three-server-sharepoint-farm) <!-- keep by customization: end -->.
+See [Deploy a three-server SharePoint farm](/documentation/articles/virtual-machines-workload-template-sharepoint#deploy-a-three-server-sharepoint-farm).

 ## High-availability SharePoint dev/test farm